Fraud in Contract Law

 Mere Silence is no Fraud:

-Ordinarily, mere silence is no fraud even if its result is to conceal facts likely to affect the willingness of a person to enter into to contract.
+Ordinarily, mere silence is not fraud even if its result is to conceal facts likely to affect the willingness of a person to enter into to contract.
 A contracting party is under no obligation to disclose the whole truth to the other party or to give him the whole information in his possession affecting the subject matter of the contract.
-Under this principle a seller who puts forth an unsound horse for sale but says nothing about its quality, commits no fraud.
+Under this principle a seller who puts forth an unsound horse for sale but says nothing about its quality, here silence is not considered fraud.

-Following are the case where silence amounts to fraud;
+Following are the cases where silence amounts to fraud;

 (i) Duty to Speak: